oNevion/AutoCharts/docs/features.md

 `Help > Clear Log File`

+## Check for Updates

+As of AutoCharts 2.4.9, the program has the ability to check for updates!
+The program checks for updates everytime you run it and you can also manually check with the following:

+`Help > Check for Update`

 ## Future Development

 If you would like to see what upcoming features are planned, please look at the road map located on GitHub